MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 to expose outside the cluster is a single endpoint for the tunnel, which can be done via our normal ingress.

-I've created a Helm chart for both the inlets server and client, which works with [cubed-it/inlets][inlets-fork].
+In this section, I will walk you through my implementation for setting up a secure tunnel between my home and cloud Kubernetes clusters using inlets.
+We will be deploying inlets server and client using Helm charts I created for both the inlets server and client, which works with [cubed-it/inlets][inlets-fork], and then addressing some of the challenges encountered with Linkerd during the process.

 First, add a new namespace in every cluster: